goulash1971/mongoose-dbref/README.md

 The `loaded` value returned contains the plugins that were loaded, keyed by the name of each plugin loaded.

+If you just want to install a specific list of plugins, or want to filter the plugins loaded then use one of the following signatures with the `installPlugins()` function:

+   - `installPlugins(mongoose, 'resolveDBRefs') : just install the `resolveDBRef` plugin
+   - `installPlugins(mongoose, function(plugin) { return plugin.slice(1,2) === 'db'; })` : installs plugins starting with `db`

+#### Installing Patches Only

-To just install the patches provided by the extension (either all patches or list of named patches):
+To just install the patches provided by the extension (all patches, named named patches or filtered patches):

 	var mongoose = require("mongoose");